 Dr Helene Lavoix (MFin Paris, MSc PhD Lond) – Director, Editor and Senior Analyst.

 Dr Helene Lavoix is the founder of The Red (Team) Analysis Society and a political scientist (International Relations) specialised in Strategic Foresight and Warning (SF&W) for conventional and unconventional security issues.
 She is a member of the group “GAFAM, BAITX and regulation” within the “on invitation only” Agora-41 of the Agence Nationale de la Sécurité des Systèmes d’Information (ANSSI – French National CybersecurityAgency), a group created in September 2018 for a strategic reflection on issues and stakes connected to the ANSSI Mission.
-She teaches Strategic Foresight and Warning, both in universities, at Master level (e.g. 2017/2016, 2016/2015 Sciences-Po-PSIA, 2011 & 2010 RSIS Singapore), and in executive courses tailor-made for clients or within training frameworks (e.g. 2017-2013 Vesalius College Brussels, 2015 Geneva Centre for Security Policy; ).
+She teaches Strategic Foresight and Warning, both in universities, at Master level (e.g. since 2015 Sciences-Po-PSIA, 2011 & 2010 RSIS Singapore), and in executive courses tailor-made for clients or within training frameworks (e.g. since 2013 Vesalius College Brussels, 2015 Geneva Centre for Security Policy).
 She has notably been the coordinator of the Strategic Foresight and Warning Community of Interest of the GFF (2013-2007), an independent consultant on SF&W, an analyst for the European Commission, the head of the Cambodian office of an NGO, and prior to that, worked in finance, as a treasurer.